Vyral/ryan-smith/_posts/2021-05-25-3-new-buyer-preferences-post-covid.md

 ---
 {% include youtube.html %}

-The real estate market is crazy hot right now and houses are flying off the shelves.
+The real estate market is crazy hot right now, and houses are flying off the shelves.
 People are making more money than ever on the sale of their homes but there's always the chance to make more.
 If you want to make the most on your sale, think about these three new buyer preferences that can really help get you top dollar.:

 **1\.
 Storage space.** With people staying at home more due to COVID, we're seeing a trend that buyers want to see extra storage space for all their stuff inside their house.&nbsp;